 This page contains affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!
 As an Amazon Associate I earn from qualifying purchases.

-These Nutella Puff Pastry turnovers are made with about 3 ingredients if you don't count the flour needed to roll the dough and the decorative raw sugar.
+These Nutella Puff Pastry turnovers are made with about 3 ingredients if you don't count the flour needed to roll the dough.

 - Frozen Puff Pastry